Bede's School: Preparatory School

 Bede's Prep School is situated on the South Downs, next to the Helen Gardens in Eastbourne.

 The Prep School was founded in 1895 with a roll of four boys.
 In 1902, it moved from its site in Blackwater Road to larger premises in the Meads area of Eastbourne, at Dukes Drive.

 In 2009, new dining rooms, the conversion of Holywell Mount to a nursery, and new classrooms were built, and there is now a roll of around 400 pupils.

 Through Bede's Pre-Prep and Nursery, the trust now educates children from infancy up to Common Entrance exams at Year 8.

 Its current Head is Mrs Leigh-Anne Morris who was appointed in 2023.

 The school is also famous for its John Bodkin Adams' connection, a doctor believed to have tricked patients into adding him into their will before poisoning them.
 The headmaster, Vaughan Tomlinson died on 14 November 1950.
 His widow, Gertrude, having remarried and now Gertrude Hullett, died soon after this in mysterious circumstances on 23 July 1956.
 Her death led to an investigation into her doctor, John Bodkin Adams.
 He was tried at the Old Bailey in 1957 on two counts of murder and controversially found not guilty.
 Home Office pathologist Francis Camps identified 163 cases where Adams' patients died in suspicious circumstances.

 Senior School

-Bede's Senior School is a secondary, co-educational boarding school with five boarding houses and five day houses, in the village of Upper Dicker, near Hailsham, with a total of 750 pupils and 223 staff, not including grounds or catering staff, working across the site giving a student to teacher ratio of just over three to one.
+Bede's Senior School is a secondary, co-educational boarding school with five boarding houses and five day houses, including four girls houses and six boys houses, in the village of Upper Dicker, near Hailsham, with a total of 750 pupils and 223 staff, not including grounds or catering staff, working across the site giving a student to teacher ratio of just over three to one.

 The Senior School site covers around 70 acre of area and was founded in 1979 by P. Pyemont.
 The first appointed headmaster was R. Perrin.

 The current headmaster is Peter Goodyer, who joined the school in 2016.